civiform/docs/docs/contributor-guide/developer-guide/authentication-providers.md

 To familiarize yourself with OIDC it is useful to go through a setup using any OIDC provider.
 Setup across all providers roughly resemble one another.
 For practice purpose use https://auth0.com.
 CiviForm uses it on staging instances.
 Steps:

 1. **Get access to CiviForm auth0.com account.**
-   Ask someone on the team to add it you the account (Settings -> Tenant Members -> Add member).
+   Ask someone on the team to add you to the account (Settings -> Tenant Members -> Add member).
 2. **Create test app.**
    Create a test app on auth0.com.
 Take a look at "CiviForm AWS Staging" app as example.
 Use http://localhost:9000 as your domain.
 3. **Configure local CiviForm.**
-   Set necessary settings in `application.conf`.
+   Set  the necessary settings in [application.conf](https://github.com/civiform/civiform/blob/main/server/conf/application.conf).
 They include `applicant_generic_oidc.client_id`, `applicant_generic_oidc.discovery_uri`.
-4. **Test authentication.**
+4. **Run CiviForm and test log in.**
-   Run CiviForm and test log in.
-You should be redirected to auth0.com and go through login process.
+   You should be redirected to auth0.com and go through the login process.
 At the end you should be redirected back to CiviForm.

 ## Admin Authentication

-### ADFS (OIDC)
+### Azure AD and ADFS (OIDC)

-### Azure AD (OIDC)
+Azure Active directory (Azure AD) is an identity provider designed by Microsoft.
+Active Directory Federation Services(ADFS) is a companion tool for single sign on.

-Below you'll find instructions on how to use Azure Active Directory to authenticate CiviForm and Program admins.
-High-level steps are to create an app in Azure AD, create a group that contains CiviForm admins and finally update CiviForm server config to use the app and the group we just created.
-These instructions are just an example of how to get basic authentication working.
-Administrators are encouraged to adapt Azure AD part to fit their needs.
+Below you'll find instructions on how to use Azure AD to authenticate applicants and Program admins in CiviForm.
+High-level steps are to create an app in Azure AD, create a group that contains CiviForm admins and finally update the CiviForm server config to use the app and the group we created.
+These instructions are one example of how to get basic authentication working.
+Administrators are encouraged to adapt Azure AD to fit their needs.

 #### Configure Azure AD

 1\.
 Login to [Azure Portal](https://portal.azure.com/), go to "Active Directory" => "App Registrations" and create a new app.
-During creation set `Redirect URI` to be _https://your-civiform-domain.gov/callback/AdClient_ replacing domain with your actual domain.
+During creation set the `Redirect URI` to _https://your-civiform-domain.gov/callback/AdClient_ replacing the domain with your actual domain.
 The path `/callback/AdClient` is mandatory.
 <details>
   <summary>Screenshots</summary>